-Now that we’ve established what face pulls are and why they are so important and overlooked, it’s time to go deeper into what it is they actually do; which particular muscles in the body benefits the most from their actions.
+Now that we’ve established what face pulls are and why they are so important and overlooked, it’s time to go deeper into what it is they actually do; which particular muscles in the body benefit the most from their actions.

 The rear deltoids, known colloquially as the rear delts, are one of the primary targets of face pulls.
 Rear delts are the muscle fibers located right at the back of the shoulders and are the furthest back of the three main deltoid areas.

 The pulling movement of this exercise improves the mobility and stability of the shoulders.
 Face pulls also help to avoid a hunched forward appearance due to poor posture.

 Related Reading: Rear Delt Row Exercise Guide

 Along with the rear delts, the trapezius muscles are also one of the major muscles worked during a face pull workout.
 The traps are important muscles for a strong neck and shoulders, and are partially responsible for overhead actions such as lifting and rotation.

 The rhomboids play a major function in pulling the shoulder blades together and making sure they stay intact.

 As retraction is a common feature in face pulls, these muscles are also engaged and strengthened.

 Thanks to their proximity to the delts and traps, they are also important muscles for good posture and are targetted during a proper face pull workout.

 Biceps and Biceps Trachia

 The biceps are among the secondary muscles worked during face pulls.
 As mentioned earlier though, the aim of face pulls in working out the biceps is not to build on bulk and size.
 It is, instead, more suited to toning the muscles and building inner strength that will come in handy during other power exercises.